very-good-science/data-ethics-club/site/write_ups/2022/16-11-22_writeup.md

 Will there become a problem with "Seen one seen them all" where AI generated art becomes too recognisable?
 Perhaps there is a comparison to fan fiction; it's usually non-comercial, so no ethical problems here.
 Most fan fiction isn't good; should the law be different if the art isn't good?
 Can we have a cultural shift around how you value things?
 Around how things sell?

 At the end of the day, art is what you make of it!
 On a purely philosophical level, it has value if it speaks to you, that’s it!
-Value of art is culturally constructed, Somali women creating structures by weaving don’t view it as art, but non-Somali cultures may well see it as art!
+The value of art is socially and culturally constructed.
+For example, Somali women who create structures by weaving may not view it as art, but in non-Somali cultures it may be more commonly seen as art.
 It's highly contextual.
 Does the desire define the value?
 Desire can be derived from various places, may be due to aesthetic value, or the exclusivity, or the authorship.

 ## Can we use AI art tools to disrupt current and futures narratives about the value of art works?

 In inclusive futures, when it comes to art especially in museums there are cultures where art has been taken from somewhere else.
-With all this art that's being generated, is it going to include all these other cultures as well?
+With all this art that's being generated, is it going to appropriate other cultures all over again?
 What's the skew of the datasets?
 What's the bias of the datasets?
 If you take samples from tumblr how will that be different to samples from instagram for example.
 Also how are things labelled?
 Who labels them?

-Keir has noted in his own research that AI generated pictures of black women appear to have more skin showing that same prompts of white women.
-Is this cultural or due to labelling?
+Keir has noted in his own research that AI generated pictures of black women appear to have more skin showing than same prompts of white women.
+Is this do to training images, or labelling?

 AI generated art has already disrupted enough to make us discuss it here.
 AI mimics, but people do too.
 AI should be able to make "new" ideas through combining things in different ways.
 People have different influences but if everyone is using the same tool, then it is all using the same ones.
 It could end up being trained on its' own images, and self-reinforcing.